 It’s great if your website engages many users and your content motivates them to leave comments and participate in hot discussions.
 However, when there are many old comments available on your site, they can slow down the system.
 A slow website will hardly bring the desired value to your audience.
 That is why unwanted and irrelevant content should be cleaned and removed.

 Most trusted WordPress hosting providers feature back-up options in the subscription packages.
-Just in case you miss the respective functionality, then dedicated WordPress plugins like MyWPBackup and BackupBuddy will come into play.
+If you miss the respective functionality, dedicated WordPress plugins like BackupBuddy will come into play.